 The process of making knowledge generalizable would include one or more of the following concepts or methods:

-A living individual about whom an investigator (whether professional or student) conducting research obtains:
+Human Subject means a living individual about whom an investigator (whether professional or student) conducting research:

-Identifiers include names, Social Security numbers, medical record codes, and internal code numbers that permit data to be linked to individuals.
-Audiotapes contain identifiers even if they are not labeled with clear identifiers (e.g. name, initials), the recording does not contain individually identifiable information like someone saying a name, or the tape will not be used for any purpose outside of the research, because the voice itself is considered to be identifiable.
+Identifiers include names, Social Security numbers, medical record codes, school ID numbers, email addresses, and internal code numbers that permit data to be linked to individuals.
+Audiotapes contain identifiers even if they are not labeled with clear identifiers (e.g., name, initials), the recording does not contain individually identifiable information like someone saying a name, or the tape will not be used for any purpose outside of the research, because the voice itself is considered to be identifiable.
 Video tapes would include identifiers, even if they are not labeled with codes/identifiers, unless the person’s image is blacked out or blurred such that they cannot be identified and the voice has been disguised.

-Private information or specimens are individually identifiable when they can be linked to the individual research participant by investigator(s) or others either directly or indirectly through coding mechanisms.
-Obtaining identifiable private information or specimens for research purposes falls under the definition of human subjects research (see Obtaining).
+Private information or specimens are individually identifiable when they can be linked to the individual research subject by investigator(s) or others either directly or indirectly through coding mechanisms.
+Obtaining identifiable private information or specimens for research purposes meets the criteria for the definition of human subjects research (see Obtaining).

 A process by which a subject voluntarily confirms his or her willingness to participate in a particular research study, after having been informed of all aspects of the research study that are relevant to the subject's decision to participate.
-The subject is generally provided the information in a written document, and a verbal discussion of the document with an opportunity for the subject to ask questions is required unless an alteration or waiver of consent is granted.
-Informed consent refers to the process of explaining the study and insuring the participant understands the study, and usually involves documenting the consent process by obtaining the subject’s written signature.
+The subject is generally provided the information in a written document, and a verbal discussion of the document with an opportunity for the subject to ask questions is generally part of the consent process, unless an alteration or waiver of consent is granted or the consent process is altered, i.e., on-line consent.
+Informed consent refers to the process of explaining the study and insuring the subject understands the study, and usually involves documenting the consent process by obtaining the subject’s written signature.

 The probability (likelihood) and magnitude (degree or level) of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.